rhiaro/dumping-sky/index.md

 Bechar shrugged, unimpressed by rumours from the west.

+"Play a game?"

+Teak glared at the change of subject, but moved on at once.
+The chair buzzed up and over to a shelf, from which Teak grabbed the box of _calaps_ pieces, and brought them back down to Bechar's level.

 ...

 The game of modified calaps was one of psychology, memory, and pattern recognition.
 The mistake most people made was to see it primarily as a game of chance.